 Please advise our office if your cruise is for a special occasion or birthday as we would love to celebrate with you!

 There is only one designated smoking area on-board the vessel.
 This is located on the top deck, behind the wheelhouse outside.
 Smoking is not permitted in any other areas of the vessel including cabins, alfresco dining area, front deck (top deck) and in the tenders.
 We ask all passengers to please use ashtrays provided and refrain from discarding butts into the water.

 Yes.
 The Kimberley Quest II has 240v electricity which is suitable for recharging.

 Kimberley Quest provides our guests with a drinks list which has a selection of white and red wines, champagne, beer and non-alcoholic mixers.
 If there is something in particular that you require that isn't on our drinks list we will endeavour to supply you with your request.

 Orders should be returned to our office four weeks prior to your departure date at the latest.

 Can I bring my own drinks?

 Yes.
 BYO is possible, however we do require notification at our office at your earliest convenience to arrange a timely delivery as some cruises require a flight transfer and weight restrictions are required.
-A $50 handling fee applies.
+A $50 corkage fee will apply.